enver-haase/vaadin-flow-dui/README.md

 # Declarative UI for Vaadin Flow

 This is basically Vaadin-8-style Declarative UI for Vaadin Flow.
 So unlike Polymer / LitElement templates, it's completely interpreted on the server-side.
+No surprises and inconsistencies between client- and server-side state; but also no Polymer-style support for client-side Javascript.
 The goal is to support the same HTML like in a Polymer template (minus all the JavaScript), but offer additional attributes for convenience.
 See the [list of supports tags and attributes](#currently-supported-elements-and-attributes) further down.

 # How does it work?

 A component (or view) based on DUI consists of two parts: A Java class extending `TemplateComposite` and an HTML file beside it (same name, but .html extension).
 The HTML is parsed on the server-side.
 Components are created from HTML elements using `ComponentFactory` implementations.
 And `ComponentPostProcessor` implementations can be used to share mapping logic between all Components, e.g. for [mixin interfaces](https://vaadin.com/docs/v14/flow/creating-components/tutorial-component-mixins.html).
 The standard Vaadin components and the most important HTML elements work out of the box.
+It's easy to add your own elements.

 ## Basic Example